rubberduck-ai/rubberduck-vscode/app/vscode/asset/README.md

 ## Generate Tests

-Generate test cases automatically to help you write tests faster.
+Generate test cases with Rubberduck.

 1. Select a piece of code in the editor for which you want to generate a test case.
 2. Invoke the "Generate Test" command using one of the following options: